flevesqu42/42_wolf3d/README.md

 This project is not actively maintained.

->	Game project, originaly based on rebuilt a Wolfenstein like 3D engine from scratch.
+>	Game project, originaly based on rebuilt a Wolfenstein like 3D engine from scratch, including game and editor mode.

 > Gameplay design : You want to keep your mental health ?
 DON'T LOOK THEM !